shinmao/Secure-Software-Design-and-Programming/L3-Buffer-Overflow.md

 Most language counter buffer overflow.
 e.g. detect/prevent overflow: Ada strings, Pascal.
 e.g. Autosize: Java, Python, perl.
-But this doesn't mean using such we can change to use java or python to prevent buffer overflow.
+**But this doesn't mean using such we can change to use java or python to prevent buffer overflow**.
 Most languages implemented in C/C++.
 Most libraries, Operation Systems include C/C++.
 Some compiler even allows to disable protection!